swarm-subnet/swarm/docs/validator.md

 # 🚀 Swarm Validator Guide
 *(Swarm subnet – netuid 124)*

-This document shows how to install and operate the Swarm validator that securely evaluates models received from miners on dynamically generated maps using Docker-based isolation.
+This document shows how to install and operate the Swarm validator that securely evaluates models received from miners on dynamically generated maps.
+Miner code runs in isolated Docker containers while evaluation and scoring execute on the validator host.

 ## 🖥️ System Requirements